The Spanish Gardener (novel): Synopsis

 A distraught Brande returns early from Madrid.
-He had merely been summoned to Madrid to temporarily fill the vacancy until a permanent appointment could be made and, upon telling his superior that he expected to be appointed permanently, is effectively laughed at and told he has no hope.
-He refused the temporary posting and writes to summon his friend and psychiatrist Eugene Halevy.
+He had merely been summoned to Madrid to temporarily fill the vacancy until a permanent appointment could be made, and upon telling his superior that he expected to be appointed permanently, he effectively is ridiculed and told he has no hope.
+He refused the temporary posting and writes to summon his friend, the psychiatrist Eugene Halevy, from Paris.

-On returning to his villa, he finds Nicholas missing and Garcia informs him Nicholas has spent the night with José.
-He further shows Brande a scrap of Nicholas's correspondence to José saying how much he loves to spend time with José.
-When Nicholas returns, Garcia and Magdalena deny his version of events and he is confined to his room where Professor Halevy 'examines' him, intent upon reading something sinister into his relationship with José.
+On returning to his villa, he finds Nicholas missing, and Garcia informs him that Nicholas has spent the night with José.
+He shows Brande a scrap of Nicholas's correspondence to José saying how much he loves to spend time with José.
+When Nicholas returns, Garcia and Magdalena deny his version of events, and he is confined to his room where Professor Halevy "examines" him, intent upon reading something perverse into his relationship with José.

-Garcia then informs Brande that he is missing sums of money and suggests Brande checks his jewellery, all of which has gone.
-A pair of Brande's cufflinks are found in the lining of José's jacket and he is arrested.
+Garcia then informs Brande that he is missing sums of money and suggests that Brande check his jewellery, all of which has gone.
+A pair of Brande's cufflinks is found in the lining of José's jacket, and he is arrested.

-José is to be sent for trial in Barcelona and Nicholas learns from José's grandfather that he will attempt to escape from the train and hide in the old mill where they went fishing.
-Nicholas sets off to meet him, while his father accompanies José and the police to act as witness in the trial.
-He has received a letter from the employment agency stating that Garcia is very likely to be a criminal the police are looking for, but he decides to do nothing about it until after José's trial.
+José is to be sent for trial in Barcelona, and Nicholas learns from José's grandfather Pedro that José will attempt to escape from the train and hide in the old mill where they went fishing.
+Nicholas sets off to meet him, and his father accompanies José and the police to act as witness in the trial.
+He has received a letter from the employment agency stating that Garcia is very likely to be the criminal Rodrigo Espantago whom the police are seeking; and though Brande has slowly come to believe in Garcia's guilt and thus José's innocence, has decided to do nothing about it until after José's trial.
 On the train, José makes his escape attempt, but Brande, anticipating his action, catches his sleeve, spoiling his jump so that José falls onto the track and is killed.
+Returning home, shaken, Brande learns that Garcia was indeed the criminal Rodrigo, had beaten Magdalena, who is not his wife, had stolen Brande's car, destroyed the completed manuscript on Malebranche that had been Brande's life's work, and fled.
 In a violent storm, Brande then has to find the missing Nicholas.

-Seven months later, Brande is posted to Stockholm but his relationship with Nicholas is irretrievably broken.
-In the aftermath of the tragedy, Nicholas told Brande that he hated him.
+Seven months later, Brande is posted to Halversholm, a port town in Sweden, but his relationship with Nicholas is irretrievably broken.
+In the aftermath of the tragedy, Nicholas would not speak to his father other than to repeatedly tell him that he hated him.
 He asked for his mother's photo and her address and has been writing to her.
-In Stockholm, Nicholas, now recovered from a serious illness resulting from his misadventure in the storm, informs his father that he wishes to go and live with her in America.
+In Stockholm, Nicholas, now recovered from a serious illness resulting from his misadventure in the storm, informs his father that he wishes to spend time with her in America—that it is "only fair ... to all of us."